jCableCoder/portfolio-netlify/content/pages/projects/project-one.md

 date: '2024-09-09'
 client: ''
 description: >-
   Need a name for your band?
-Crank up the Band Name Generator!
+Crank up the Band Name Machine!
 This one goes to
   11.
 featuredImage:
   type: ImageBlock